 Employee Treatment and Firm Innovation

-We identify firm innovation as a new channel by which employee treatment affects firm value.
-Growth and innovation incentive theories support positive effects of “good” employee treatment on innovation.
+We identify firm innovation as a channel through which the treatment of employees affects firm value.
+Long-term incentive theory supports positive effects of “good” employee treatment on innovation.
 Alternatively, entrenchment theory suggests such treatment will lead to complacency and shirking, hence deterring innovation.
-These opposing views merit investigation since in the “new economy,” human capital is increasingly essential to firm value and the growth and success of a firm has become more reliant on corporate innovation.
-Using the KLD Research & Analytics, Inc. SOCRATES database and newly acquired patent/citation data, we find an overall significant positive relationship between positive employee treatment and innovation input (R&D), quantity (Patents), and quality (Citations).
-Furthermore, we find that favorable employee treatment improves innovation focus – innovation projects more related to firms’ core business.
-These findings, robust to an alternate data source and endogeneity concerns, are consistent with the theories of growth and innovation incentive and suggest corporate innovation represents a channel by which employee treatment enhances firm value.
+These opposing views merit investigation since human capital is increasingly essential to the growth and success of a firm.
+Using the KLD database and patent/citation data, we find a significant positive relationship between favorable employee treatment and the innovation quantity and quality of a firm.
+Furthermore, we find that the positive treatment of employees improves innovation focus—more innovation related to firms’ core business, leading to greater firm value via the increased economic value of patents.
+These findings, robust to endogeneity concerns, provide support for the long-term incentive hypothesis, suggesting that well-treated employees increase firm innovation.
+Thus, firm innovation represents a channel through which positive employee treatment enhances firm value.

 Suggested Citation: Suggested Citation